If you’re looking for the BEST paleo banana chocolate chip muffins, you WIN!

 Muffins are the most versatile food: you can eat them for breakfast, as a snack, or even for dessert.
 They’re easy to make and easy to freeze, which means you can make big batches ahead of time and have them stashed for a month or two when you’re in the thick of a busy schedule.

-And the best part is—while these banana chocolate chip muffins are decadent and moist, they are also gluten free and nut free, making them suitable for a variety of needs.
+And the best part is—while these paleo banana chocolate chip muffins are decadent and moist, they are also gluten free and nut free, making them suitable for a variety of needs.

-It’s often hard to get the texture right with gluten free muffins, which is why I love using coconut flour over nut flours like almond flour.
+It’s often hard to get the texture right with paleo muffins, which is why I love using coconut flour over nut flours like almond flour.
 Coconut flour is not like other nut flours, but once you get the recipe right, the pay-off is the traditional fluffy texture known to muffins.

 The other flour in this recipe, cassava flour, is made from the whole root of the cassava plant.
 It’s a great allergy-friendly flour that has a nice texture and pairs well with coconut flour.